ThomasMoras/pulse/back-end/docs/PulseSBT.md

 *Thomas Moras*

-> Pulse SoulBond Token Contract

-This contract allows users to mint their unique SBT corresponding to their profile.
+> PulseSBT

+This contract implements the Soulbound Token functionality for Pulse profiles

+*Extends ERC721 with non-transferable tokens and profile metadata*

 ## Methods